 Although Oakeshott's philosophy has received considerable attention, the vision which underlies it has been almost completely ignored.
 This vision, which is rooted in the intellectual debates of his epoch, cements his ideas into a coherent whole and provides a compelling defence of modernity.

-This book argues that R.G.
-Collingwood developed a complete and coherent political philosophy of civilization.
-In making this case it also demonstrates that Collingwood's philosophical work comprises a unity in which, although there was development, there is no fundamental discontinuity between his earlier and later writings.
+This book argues that Collingwood developed a complete political philosophy of civilization.
+It also demonstrates that his philosophical work comprises a unity in which there is no fundamental discontinuity between his earlier and later writings.

 The Liberty Option advances the idea that for compelling moral as well as practical reasons it is the free society -- with the rule of law founded on the principles of private property rights, its complete respect for individual sovereignty and properly limited legal authorities -- not one or another version of statism that serves justice best.